renatovotto/Nostradamus/README.md

 ## Disclaimer

-Please be aware that the content and results of this project do not represent financial advise.
+Please be aware that the content and results of this project do not represent financial advice.
 You should conduct your own research before trading or investing in the markets.
 Your capital is at risk.

 ## References